AlibabaCloudDocs/ecs/intl.en-US/Tag & Resource/Tags/Use OOS to modify a tag value of multiple resources.md

 4. In the Parameter Settings step, configure parameters and click **Next: OK**.

-    You must configure the following parameters in this step:
+    The following section describes the parameters.

-    -   operateId: the operation ID, which is used to identify an operation.
-You can enter an operation ID.
+    -   operateId: the operation ID, which is used to identify each operation.
+You can customize an operation ID.
-    -   tagKey: the current tag key.
-In this example, the current tag key is `TagKey`.
+    -   tagKey: the key of the tag whose value you want to modify, which is `TagKey` in this example.
-    -   tagValue: the current tag value.
-In this example, the current tag value is `OldTagValue`.
+    -   tagValue: the tag value to be modified, which is `OldTagValue` in this example.
-    -   newTagValue: the new tag value.
-In this example, the new tag value is `NewTagValue`.
+    -   newTagValue: the new tag value, which is `NewTagValue` in this example.
 5. Click **Create**.
 The execution details page appears.
 You can view the execution results.

     **Note:** If the execution fails, you can check the logs for the cause of the failure and make adjustments accordingly.